 Antioxidants: Antioxidant nutrients help reduce inflammation, so if you’re arthritic or experience a lot of pain, eat plenty of fruit (especially berries) and vegetables, or consider supplementing with an antioxidant formula.
 A study in 2005 involving over 25,000 people showed that a low intake of the vitamin antioxidants found in fruit and veg significantly increased the risk of arthritis.
 Quercitin is one of the most abundant anti-oxidants found in onions, broccoli, squash, red grapes and citrus foods.
 It works with vitamins C and E to protect against free-radical damage.
 It also has an anti-inflammatory effect by inhibiting the enzymes that produce pro-inflammatory prostaglandins.

 A trial in which people with rheumatoid arthritis were treated with a vegan diet high in antioxidants including quercetin found they had decreased joint stiffness and pain as well as an improvement in self-reported health.
-Quercitin also inhibits the release of histamine, which is involved in inflammatory reactions.
+Quercitin also inhibits the release of Histamine is a chemical naturally produced by various cells in the body.
+A large amount of histamine is produced within mast cells where it forms…, which is involved in inflammatory reactions.
 Take 500mg per day, between meals.

 Ashwagandha: Ashwagandha is a promising natural remedy that has been used for hundreds of years as part of Ayurvedic medicine in India.
 The active ingredients in this powerful anti-inflammatory herb are ‘withanolides’.
 In animal studies, Ashwaganda has proven highly effective against arthritis.
 In one study, animals with arthritis were given either Ashwaganda, hydrocortisone or placebo.
 While hydrocortisone produced a 44 per cent reduction in symptoms Ashwagandha produced an 89 per cent reduction in symptoms, making it substantially more effective.